 If you are determined to get financing for your partner’s ring.
 Here are some popular options to consider.

-Using a credit card is an obvious choice because most of us have and use one already.
+Using a credit card is the best way to finance an engagement ring because most of us have and use one already.
 Plus, it’s a quick and easy method that doesn’t require a lengthy application process.

 Furthermore, if you feel your credit score is good enough, you could look into credit card issuers that offer an interest-free or low-interest promotional period.